Trustroots/trustroots/docs/Install.md

 ## Modifying configurations

 Add any configurations you want to keep out of version control to `config/env/local.js` file.
 It's created for you on the first start and overrides anything in `config/env/local.js`.

-## Access the server from another device
-* Make sure you are connected to the same network (WIFI/LAN).
-Find your ip address using `ipconfig` or `ifconfig`.
-* Add `host: null` into  `config/env/local.js`
-* Alternatively you can also use https://ngrok.com/

 ## Development tools